vechain/account-abstraction-demo/.github/CONTRIBUTING.md

-# Contributing to <!-- Your Project Name -->
+# Contributing to account-abstraction-demo

 <!-- Find and replace elements that start with '<!--' and remove this line -->

-First of all, thank you for considering to contribute to <!-- Your Project Name -->!
+First of all, thank you for considering to contribute to account-abstraction-demo!
 Your help is invaluable to improve the project and make it more useful for the community.
 This document will guide you through the contribution process and make it easier for you to get started.

 ## Table of Contents